 You can check all payments into and out of your account through the Revolut app.
 We will not make any changes to your account information.
 It will be available to you through the Revolut app while you are a customer.
-It will also remain available through the Revolut app for six years after you close your account.
-If you need to keep a copy of the information after then, or if you need to keep a copy of it outside of the app, you will need to download it.
+If you need to keep a copy of the information after your account is closed, you will need to download it while your account is still active.
 You can download this information from the app at any time.

 We will send a notification to your mobile device each time a payment goes into or out of your account.
-You can turn off these notifications, through the Revolut app or in your device's settings, at any time.
-If you turn off notifications, you should regularly check your payments on the Revolut app.
+You can turn off these notifications, but if you do, you should regularly check your payments on the Revolut app.
 It's important that you know what payments go into and out of your account, so we recommend that you do not turn off notifications.